rahataid/rahat-beneficiary-mgmt/README.md

 # Community-tool

-The Community Tool is designed to facilitate efficient management of beneficiary data, ensuring accuracy, reliability, and secure handling of non-PII (Personally Identifiable Information) data.
-It enables targeting beneficiaries based on geographical, social, economic, and physical indicators.
+The Community Tool is designed to facilitate efficient management of beneficiary data, ensuring accuracy, reliability, and security.
+It provides targeting, grouping, and reporting capabilities for beneficiaries based on geographical, social, economic, and physical indicators.

 ## Environment Variables